 Following the Wascana Centre Bike path, this walk travels alongside the northern section of the campus of the University of Regina.
 There are also other areas of Wascana Centre observable from this walk.

 The University of Regina is a partner and one of the founding agencies of Wascana Centre Authority.
-The University provides 15% of the funding to Wascana Centre, while helping to fulfill one of the purposes of Wascana Centre Authority - the enlargement of educational opportunities.
-Wascana Centre Authority continues with this purpose.
+The University provides 15% of the funding to Wascana Centre, while helping to fulfill one of the purposes of Wascana Centre - the enlargement of educational opportunities.
+Wascana Centre continues with this purpose.
 Wascana Centre is a great place to learn so spend some extra time and take a look around, you’ll be surprised at the knowledge you can gain.

 - Starting at the Wascana Greenhouses, located on Assiniboine Avenue in Douglas Park, the double lane road ahead is a combination of the Trans-Canada Highway and the Regina Ring Road.
 The Ring Road directs the east and west bound routes of the Trans-Canada Highway around our city.

 Following the bike path south across Wascana Marsh, one can see across the highway to the former Plains Health Centre.
 The building has since become the campus of the Saskatchewan Polytechnic.

 - Wascana Lake between Albert Street and Broad Street was excavated in the 1930s and again in 2004, but Wascana Marsh east of Broad Street has been designated as a nature reserve, thus it has been allowed to flourish in its natural state.
 In 1913 the City of Regina declared it a Game Preserve.
 When Wascana Centre was developed in 1962, the lake and surrounding area was included as the Wascana Waterfowl Park.